If you find yourself in Rotorua, don’t miss Kuirau Park – it is home to most types of geothermal activity under the sun, and it is free to visit.

 Geothermal wonders of Kuirau Park

-Apart from the lake and the boiling stream, Kaiuru Park is home to almost every type of geothermal activity under the sun.
+Besides the lake and the boiling stream, Kaiuru Park is home to almost every type of geothermal activity under the sun, which makes a visit to the park one of the best free things to do in Rotorua.
 The one feature missing from the park is a geyser.
 However, new, unexpected eruptions do occur from time to time.
-In 2001, a steam vent sent massive rocks hurling into the air, snapping tree branches as if they were twigs.
+In 2001, a steam vent sent massive rocks hurling into the air, snapping tree branches like twigs.

 Generally, geothermal pools are classified as either alkaline chloride features or acid sulphate features, and the two are quite different in appearance.
 And unlike Lake Rotorua, where most hot springs are acidic, at Kuirau Park, the pools are mostly alkaline.